 16. Laasch, O. and Conway, R. (2014) Principles of Responsible Management, Cengage.

 17. ICA/Euricse (2013) The World Co-operative Monitor, International Co-operative Alliance / Euricse, access at: http://www.euricse.eu/en/WorldCooperativeMonitor/Report2013.

 18. Murray, R. (2011) Co-operation in the Age of Google, Manchester: Co-operatives UK.

 19. Ridley-Duff, R. and Bull, M. (2011) Understanding Social Enterprise: Theory and Practice, London Sage Publications.

-20. See http://www.socentstructures.org.uk/, a new joint venture by Social Enterprise Europe and NESEP.
+20. The project to create http://www.socentstructures.org.uk/ (no longer available) was a joint venture by Social Enterprise Europe and NESEP.

 21. Westall, A. (2001) Value-Led, Market-Driven: Social Enterprise Solutions to Public Policy Goals, London: IPPR.

 22. Ridley-Duff, R. J. (2012) “New Frontiers in Democratic Self-Management”, in McDonall, D. and MacKnight, E. (eds), The Co‑operative Model in Practice, Glasgow: Co-operative Education Trust Scotland, pp. 99 – 117.